BMW R1100R Ignition Switch Replacement

 None of these methods worked.

-Several weeks later, my side work is done, the garage is clear, and I'm faced with the task of moving the motorcycle back into the garage with the front forks stuck toward the right.
+Several weeks later, after the side work is done and the garage is clear, I'm faced with the task of moving a motorcycle with stuck front forks back into the garage.

 I summon two helpers and have them stand on either side of the bike, while I lift it from underneath with a floor jack.
-Then I slowly pull the floor jack along, front wheel off the ground, while my helpers balance the bike and walk slowly with me.
+Then, with the front wheel off the ground, we slowly pull the bike and floor jack into the garage(!)

 Ignition Lock Removal